|

 Latest T2 News

 The Mod may be available soon it WILL affect your warranties.
-Note: This T2, F75 modification involves soldering to the circuit board, it is not a simple aftermarket plug in signal booster like some believe, we have tried one and it will not give the same results.
+Note: This T2 modification involves soldering to the circuit board, it is not a simple aftermarket plug in signal booster like some believe, we have tried plug in units they will will not give the same performance.

 Searching in fresh stubble